DeniseNordfalt/wrecking/README.md

 ## Models

 The models are defined in the `models` folder.
+Mongoose is used to define the schemas and models.

 ## Controllers

 The controllers are defined in the `controllers` folder.
+The controllers are responsible for handling the logic between the routes and the models.

 ## Middleware